mapwatch/mapwatch/README.md

 ## I'm a developer.
 Can you make me a maintainer of the original Mapwatch repository?

 Absolutely not.
 I won't risk giving anyone the chance to backdoor my version of Mapwatch, especially since it used to be connected to a downloadable program.
 If you'd like to keep Mapwatch going, please fork your own copy and build trust with your own users.

+## Is mypoe.site/mapwatch related to this tool, mapwatch.erosson.org?

+No, mypoe.site/mapwatch is *not* related to this tool.
+It has the same name, but it is not the same tool, and I am not its developer.